 We may amend or update this Privacy Policy from time to time to reflect changes in our practices, legal obligations, regulatory guidance or operational requirements.
 The most recent version of this Privacy Policy will be identified by the “Last updated” displayed at the beginning of the document.

-Where a change materially affects the manner in which we process personal information, we may take reasonable steps to bring such changes to your attention, which may include posting a notice on the Website.
+Where a change materially affects the manner in which we handle personal information, we may take reasonable steps to bring such changes to your attention, which may include posting a notice on the Website.
 Continued access to or use of the Services following the publication of an updated Privacy Policy constitutes your acknowledgement of the revised policy.

 You are encouraged to review this Privacy Policy periodically to remain informed about how we collect, use and protect personal information.